 ✤ Everything is always where you left it.
 Confession: this chick has some really anal-retentive tendencies.
 Yea, I already know, I'm not for everyone.
 That won't change the fact that I like everything in its place, though.
 I also get that organization isn't always idyllic, but in my world, having structure is necessary for function.

 ✤ I don't have to pick a side of the bed.
 This may not be important to everyone, but personally, I like sleeping like a starfish.
-There is nothing like rolling over to the cool-side of the bed (island people problems).
+There is nothing like rolling over to the cool side of the bed (island people problems).
 Plus, there is no one to fight for the covers.
 Picture it, 'silence,' and hours of uninterrupted sleep.

 ✤ I get to pursue purpose.
-Over the years, I've learned to be honest with me.
+Over the years, I've learned to be honest with myself.
 With that said, had I been married before now, I would be frustrated, lost, and unfulfilled.
 Probably wondering about all the what-ifs.
 Despite the hiccups, I was able to find and seek God-to know beyond the shadow of a doubt what He has created me to be.
 This was the place where I learned that I am enough (as much as is necessary) because I said so!
 To live in that stride is priceless.

 One is NOT the Loneliest Number

 It's up to you to decide whether you want to savour the cake, or whether you want to marvel at it.
 But you can't have both.
 At least not at the same time.
-All's I'm saying is be 'present' at every stage in your life because, just like childhood, it'll all be over in a flash.
+All's I'm saying is, be 'present' at every stage in your life because, just like childhood, it'll all be over in a flash.
 Then suddenly you'll find yourself 'adulting' but wishing to be a kid again.
 Don't be that married woman, 'acting' like she's single.
 That's not a good look.

 In order to survive these 'single' years unscathed and tainted by the 'there must be something wrong with her' tinge, own your position.
-Stand confidently and be proud like how Uncle Sam's Commander and Chief be unapologetic on Twitter.
+Stand confidently and be proud like how Uncle Sam's Commander and Chief was unapologetic on Twitter.
 Master your life, make being single look so good that everyone asks you, "Who you wearing?"
 Give your single years an Oscar-worthy performance!
 Whatever role you feel most compelled to play in the movie of your life, remember, you can't be both on stage and in the audience too.
 Being single never went out of style, it just depends on how you accessorize.